alphagov/datagovuk/datagovuk/content/collections/environment/flood-alerts.md

 The page for an area at risk provides detailed commentary about the situation, action to take and when the message will next be updated.

-Historic floor warnings provides a listing of Severe Flood Warnings, Flood Warnings and Flood Alerts issued since the flood warning system went live on January 26th 2006.
+Historic flood warnings provides a listing of Severe Flood Warnings, Flood Warnings and Flood Alerts issued since the flood warning system went live on January 26th 2006.